 In the tasting area of Emerson's Brewery, Dunedin beer drinkers enjoy a choice of at least eight beers on tap.
 To make sense of all the flavours, you can do a brewery tour first.
 Bar snacks, sharing plates and a brunch and lunch menu will make sure your beer intake is balanced with tasty food.

 The latest craft brewery in Dunedin is New New New Corporation.
 It's in an old, old, old building on Crawford Street and has a wonderful point of difference: a mash filter.
 If you understand craft beer, you'll know this is special.
-The taproom at New New New is open on Fridays.
+The taproom at New New New is open Thursday to Sunday.

 While it can't really be called a craft brewery, Speights is a Dunedin beer brand that goes right back to 1876.
 You can tour the brewery, sample a bunch of great beers and then retire to the Speight's Ale House restaurant for generous helpings of southern hospitality.
 Ribs, sticky chicken wings, smoked fish cakes, bangers and mash, mussels in white wine cream and lamb shanks are some of the hearty favourites you'll find on the menu.